-The UCAS Personal Statement is a key component of your University Application.
-It’s the only chance you have to sell yourself to the admissions tutor, so it’s important to get it right.
-Here are my top tips for how to write your personal statement:
+The personal statement is a key component of your UCAS application.
+It is the only part of the application process that you have complete control over, so it your best chance to sell yourself to the admissions tutor.
+Here are my top tips for how to write a successful personal statement;

-- Start Early.
-The Personal Statement is quite a lengthy piece of work, and will likely take you more than one attempt, so it’s important to start early.
-My top tips to remember are: plan your structure, sell yourself, draft and re-read!
-You can always ask friends, teachers and relatives to read your first draft and give you some comments.
+2. Start Early: The personal statement is quite a lengthy piece of work, and will likely take you more than one attempt so it’s important to start early.
+My top tips to remember are; plan your structure, draft and then re-draft again!
+Remember, you can always ask your friends and family to read your statement and give you some feedback.

-- Use humour and clichés with caution.
-You may find something funny, but the admissions tutor may not!
+6. Use humour and clichés with caution: You may find something funny, but the admissions tutor may not!
 If in doubt, leave it out.
 Remember, something that you find funny may even be offensive to others.

-- One statement for all.
-Remember that the personal statement you write will be used for all 5 choices on your UCAS form.
+7. One statement for all: Remember that the personal statement you write will be used for all 5 choices on your UCAS form.
 If you do find yourself applying to further courses through extra or clearing, then the same statement will be used for those applications too.
 Try not to be too course or institution specific, just in case things change.

-- Don’t ever sell yourself short!
-Everyone has their own skills and attributes that help set them apart from others.
-Generally, British people are not fantastic at blowing their own trumpet and telling others how fantastic they are – but that’s exactly what you have to do when writing your personal statement.
+9. Don’t ever sell yourself short: Everyone has their own skills and attributes that help set them apart from others.
+Many people feel uncomfortable when tasked with telling others how fantastic they are – but that’s exactly what you have to do when writing your personal statement.
 Use these tips to help you get started, but remember this is your chance to tell us what a fantastic person you are and why we should accept you onto the course.